Medical Neurotechnology · Quality · Capital · Field Architecture

 Cross-pollinating viewpoints between quality engineering, writing, and funding to have real-time hands-on knowledge of how the field works and how it is evolving.

-My flagship canon, MECHANISMS, names the hidden patterns that cause capable teams to produce value that goes uncaptured, good research to stall, and promising devices to never reach patients.
+My flagship canon, MECHANISMS, names the hidden patterns that cause capable teams to produce value that goes uncaptured, good research to stall, and prevent promising devices from reaching patients.

 My work turns hard-won knowledge into tools and resources others can use.